Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Tags: xml.sequenceOffset=33

-#@SECTION: 0..1 aggr Description of the binary representation in case of
+0..1 aggr Description of the binary representation in case of

 a bit variable.